 17 interesting facts about the Bahamas

-from record -breaking free diving to mysterious floating pigs, we share the most interesting facts about the Bahamas that we collected on our short but sweet visit
+From record-breaking freediving to mysterious swimming pigs, we share the most interesting facts about the Bahamas that we gathered during our short but sweet visit

-We spent our short time on the island of Eleuthera with swimming, snorkeling and sunbathing - with one or two Bahama mums as an encore.
+We spent our short time on the island of Eleuthera swimming, snorkeling and sunbathing - with a Bahama Mama or two thrown in for good measure.

-This group of Caribbean Islands may be the best known as a tax haven, but there are countless interesting facts about the Bahamas that illustrate their rich history and natural beauty.
-In the following we share the best of you.
+This group of Caribbean islands is perhaps best known as a tax haven, but there are countless interesting facts about the Bahamas that illustrate its rich history and natural beauty.
+Below we share the best of them.

-- Christopher Columbus originally landed in America: in San Salvador in 1492.
-(Source: CIA World Factbook)
+- Auf den Bahamas landete Christoph Kolumbus ursprünglich in Amerika: in San Salvador im Jahr 1492.
+(Quelle: CIA World Factbook)

 -

-The Bahamas are one of 16 Commonwealth Realm; Countries that Queen Elizabeth II maintains as her monarch.
-The others are Antigua and Barbuda, Australia, Barbados, Belize, Canada, Grenada, Jamaica, New Zealand, Papua New Guinea, St. Lucia, the Salomons, St. Kitts and Nevis, St. Vincent and the Grenadines, Tuvalu and of course the United Kingdom.
-(Source: royal.uk)
+The Bahamas is one of 16 Commonwealth Realms; Countries that retain Queen Elizabeth II as their monarch.
+The others are Antigua and Barbuda, Australia, Barbados, Belize, Canada, Grenada, Jamaica, New Zealand, Papua New Guinea, St. Lucia, the Solomon Islands, St. Kitts and Nevis, St. Vincent and the Grenadines, Tuvalu and of course the United Kingdom.
+(Source: Royal.uk)

 -

-The highest summit of the Bahamas is Mount Alvernia on Cat Island.
-The not very high summit rises 63 m (206 ft) above sea level.
+The highest peak in the Bahamas is Mount Alvernia on Cat Island.
+The not quite high peak rises 63 m (206 ft) above sea level.
 (Source: Bahamas)

 -

-Dean’s Blue Hole on the Bahamas is the second deepest (well -known) doline in the ocean.
-With a depth of 202 m it is the second largest to Dragon Hole in the South China Sea, which has a depth of 300 m.
-Free divers come to Dean’s Blue Hole to try world records.
+Dean's Blue Hole in the Bahamas is the second deepest (known) sinkhole in the ocean.
+With a depth of 202 m, it is the second largest after Dragon Hole in the South China Sea, which has a depth of 300 m.
+Freedivers come to Dean’s Blue Hole to attempt world records.
 (Source: BBC)

 -

-The Bahamas accommodate one of the longest underwater cavity systems in the world.
-The Lucayan National Park on Grand Bahama Island protects the cave system together with preserved remains of the Lucayan Indians, the indigenous people of the islands.
+The Bahamas is home to one of the longest underwater cave systems in the world.
+Lucayan National Park on Grand Bahama Island protects the cave system along with preserved remains of the Lucayan Indians, the islands' original inhabitants.
 (Source: Bahamas National Trust)

 -

-The astronaut Chris Hadfield called the Bahamas the most beautiful place on earth, as you can see from space.
-"The Bahamas are beautiful," he said.
-"The deep ditch in the sea floor, which is referred to as the tongue of the ocean and runs between the islands, has the most beautiful deep indigo color."
+Astronaut Chris Hadfield called the Bahamas the most beautiful place on Earth as seen from space.
+“The Bahamas is beautiful,” he said.
+“The deep trench in the sea floor called the Tongue of the Ocean that runs between the islands has the most beautiful deep indigo color.”
 (Source: The Telegraph)

 -